moby/moby/project/REVIEWING.md

  - Readability: maintainers must immediately know the state of a PR
- - Filtering simplicity: different labels represent many different aspects of the reviewing work, and can even be targetted at different maintainers groups.
+ - Filtering simplicity: different labels represent many different aspects of the reviewing work, and can even be targeted at different maintainers groups.

 A pull request should only be attributed labels documented in this section: other labels that may exist on the repository should apply to issues.